Esmond-M/em-block-carousel/readme.md

 1. In the WordPress block editor, search for **"EM Block Carousel"** in the Widgets section.
 2. Add the block to your page or post.
-3. Configure the block settings to choose post types, carousel options, and display settings.
+3. Configure the block settings to choose which post type to display (e.g., posts, pages, or any custom post type), carousel options, and display settings.

 ## Customization

-To add support for custom post types, edit the plugin code as needed.
+To display custom post types, simply select the desired post type from the block settings in the editor.
+No code changes are required if the post type is registered in WordPress.
 Refer to the documentation or [open an issue](https://github.com/Esmond-M/em-block-carousel/issues) for guidance.

 ## Support